-Quantum Batteries (QBs) are quantum systems that can be used to conceptually understand work deposition and extraction in quantum thermodynamics~\cite{Alicki2013,Hovhannisyan_2013,Binder2018,QBRev}.
+Quantum batteries (QBs) are quantum systems that can be used to conceptually understand work deposition and extraction in quantum thermodynamics~\cite{Alicki2013,Hovhannisyan_2013,Binder2018,QBRev}.
+Differently from classical batteries, QBs can be manipulated using physical operations that induce quantum correlations.
+In this regard, the study of QBs aims to determine whether quantum features can provide benefits for energy storage and release.
 Within this framework we can understand how quantum effects such as the use of entangling operations can be exploited for enhanced charging power~\cite{Binder_2015,Campaioli_2017}, how quantum correlations can connect to work extraction~\cite{Francica_2017} and how coherent contributions play a role~\cite{Francica_2020}.
-A charged battery is in a non passive state with respect to its Hamiltonian.
-The maximum amount of energy that can be extracted from a non passive state via cyclic unitary operations is known as the ergotropy~\cite{ergotropy} and is a state-dependent measure of the recoverable energy from the battery.
-In reality, physical systems interact with some environment and, through these interactions, part of the energy stored in the QB is leaked to the environment thus diminishing the charge over time.
-Various protocols have been developed to stabilise the charge of a quantum battery coupled to an environment.
+A charged battery is in a nonpassive state with respect to its Hamiltonian.
+The maximum amount of energy that can be extracted from a nonpassive state via cyclic unitary operations is known as the ergotropy~\cite{ergotropy} and is a state-dependent measure of the recoverable energy from the battery.
+In reality, physical systems interact with some environment, and through these interactions, part of the energy stored in the QB is leaked to the environment, thus diminishing the charge over time.
+Various protocols have been developed to stabilize the charge of a quantum battery coupled to an environment.
 One technique is through the use of dark states --- quantum states that do not relax when coupled to the reservoir.
-These dark states can be generated through the use of decoherence-free subspaces~\cite{Zanardi_1997,Liu_2019}, or spontaneously created through interactions between the charger and reservoir~\cite{Quach_2020}.
-The ergotropy can also be stabilised through measurements of the battery~\cite{Gherardini2020,malavazi2024}.
+These dark states can be generated through the use of decoherence-free subspaces~\cite{Zanardi_1997,Liu_2019} or spontaneously created through interactions between the charger and reservoir~\cite{Quach_2020}.
+The ergotropy can also be stabilized through measurements of the battery~\cite{Gherardini2020,malavazi2024}.
 While the majority of works in QBs deal with discrete systems, recent works have extended the framework to continuous variable (CV) settings~\cite{Brown_2016,PhysRevA.100.042104,CVQB,CVQB2}.